mumairofficial/khalilstemmler-website-2019/src/pages/articles/software-professionalism/there-is-no-dominant-paradigm.md

 - `Submitting a comment`: if I press ENTER to reply to a thread on a social networking site, it should save my comment, store it the db, perhaps also notify all people in the thread.
 - `Making a purchase`: if I enter my credit card and click submit, I expect it to charge me once and then send me a reciept.

-Making things work once is easy.
+Without considering the challenges of networking and deployment, writing the code to make things work once is easy.

 You can brute force /  imperatively / procedurally make anything work once, yes.

 But your job as a developer isn't over at that point though.

 ### Flexibility

-There is one constant in software development: change.
+There is one constant in software development: **change**.

 Change will always occur.
-Features will always need to be added and things will always need to be adjusted.
+Features will always need to be added and adjusted.

+_Where does change come from?_

-And change will always originate from the particular group/actor that owns that feature.
+We've discovered that change requests always orignate from the [actors/groups](/articles/enterprise-typescript-nodejs/application-layer-use-cases/) that own the feature.

-Therefore, it's in our **best interest** to design software with respect to that fact of development.
+Therefore, it's in our **best interest** to identify and structure our software around those those groups.

 This is why we:

-A: split our subdomains/components/modules based on the [Conway's law](/wiki/conways-law/).
+A: split our subdomains/components/modules based on [Conway's law](/wiki/conways-law/).

 - A billing subdomain: `Customer`, `Subscriber`, `Accountant`, `Treasurer`, `Employee`
 - A blogging subdomain: `Editor`, `Reviewer`, `Guest`, `Author`